Gabriel Durham – Sustainability Coordinator

 Gabriel started as Sustainability Coordinator in July 2018, though his history with the University of Houston, and the Office of Sustainability go back much further.

-After earning his undergraduate degree in Anthropology here at UH, Gabriel returned to the university a second time in 2013 to complete a Master’s Degree in Anthropology focusing on the intersection of human and natural systems.
+After earning his undergraduate degree in Anthropology here at UH, Gabriel returned to the university a second time in 2013 to complete a Master’s Degree in Anthropology focusing on Human Adaptability.
 While completing this degree he worked as the office’s Graduate Assistant, completing the 2015 STARS report and helping with other office initiatives.
-During this time he also served as a teaching assistant and conducted various research projects, at UH and abroad, on topics from public health to human adaptability in the face of climate change.
+During this time he also served as a teaching assistant and conducted various research projects, at UH and abroad, on topics from public health to climate change resiliency.

 "When I started, the number one mission of any sustainability office was simply to educate people on what sustainability actually was!
 Now, that is still a big part of our mission, but we are branching out to accomplish some real meaningful change in our surrounding community and beyond.”